 It appears that a common even formulaic word for student in the Graeco-Roman culture was “quietness and submission.”
 They were the language of how a good student interacted with his instructor.
-When “quietness” or “silence” was used by itself, it meant what the context dictated.
+When “quietness” or “silence” were used by themselves, it meant what the context dictated.
 And when “submission” was used by itself, it meant what the context dictated.
 But when used together, it was the language of the student.

-This is not the best example but the other day on TV I heard that the military was “locked and loaded” in dealing with an international situation.
+This is not the best example but the other day I heard that the military was “locked and loaded” in dealing with an international crisis.
 A couple hundred years from now they might be scratching their head wondering what this means.
 Does it mean that their cars are locked and loaded, ready to go?
 What is locked?
 What is loaded?
 We understand “locked” and understand “loaded,” but what do we they mean when used together?

 For us when they are used separate, we let context determine the meaning.
 When something is “locked” we find out what it is that is locked.
 And when something is “loaded” we find out what it by context.
-But when “locked and loaded” is used together, we have no doubt to what it means.
+But when “locked and loaded” are used together, we have no doubt to what it means.
 The object is a weapon and the purpose is for battle.

 It is the same type of usage for ‘quietness and submission.’
 The saying may not still be present, but the practice and belief is still very strong in Middle Eastern and Asian cultures.